febuiles/electron-todolist/README.md

 ## Design

 ## Problems

 This implementation is not complete.
 It lacks:

-* Share/Join
-* multi-user support locally
-* package builds
+* Joining a new session does not work.
+The groundwork is there but I lacked time.

-Electron Forge should create macOS and Windows packages with `npm run make`, but I have not had success getting Vite to read the `preload.js` file.
+* macOS/Windows package.
+Electron Forge creates them with `npm run make`, but there's some weirdness re.
+Vite not building `preload.js`.

 ## Considerations